charliepianist/af-user-management/README.md

 ### Spock Tests (.groovy files)

 Spock tests for the Rest API Endpoints are found in the [test](src/test) directory.
+This is where the multicast config files endpoints are tested ([MulticastConfigResourceSpec](src/test/groovy/com/mni/api/MulticastConfigResourceSpec.groovy)).

 ### Postman Collections (API)